 On January 6, 2016 Almonty acquired a 100% ownership interest in BVI from Sojitz Tungsten Resources, Inc. BVI, through its wholly-owned subsidiaries, is the 100% owner of the various rights and interests comprising the Panasqueira Mine.
-Almonty acquired 100% of the shares of BVI from Sojitz Tungsten Resources, Inc. for €1.00.
-In connection therewith, Almonty acquired and purchased €12,260 in aggregate principal amount of debt owed by Sojitz Beralt Tin & Wolfram (Portugal), S.A. (now Beralt Tin and Wolfram (Portugal) S.A.), a wholly-owned subsidiary of BVI, to Sojitz Corporation of Japan in exchange for a cash payment of €1,000 on closing and a promissory note issued by Almonty in the principal amount of €500, bearing interest at 4% per annum, maturing December 29, 2017.
+Almonty acquired 100% of the shares of BVI from Sojitz Tungsten Resources, Inc. for $\in 1.00$.
+In connection therewith, Almonty acquired and purchased $\in 12,260$ in aggregate principal amount of debt owed by Sojitz Beralt Tin & Wolfram (Portugal), S.A. (now Beralt Tin and Wolfram (Portugal) S.A.), a wholly-owned subsidiary of BVI, to Sojitz Corporation of Japan in exchange for a cash payment of $\in 1,000$ on closing and a promissory note issued by Almonty in the principal amount of $\in 500$, bearing interest at 4% per annum, maturing December 29, 2017.

-Almonty is in the process of finalizing a NI 43-101 compliant technical report on the Panasqueira Mine and will file it on SEDAR once it has been completed.
+Almonty is in the process of finalizing a NI 43-101 compliant technical report on the Panasqueira Mine and will file it on SEDAR once it has been completed, but in any event prior to February 22, 2016.